pantrypoints/sp/content/en/research/countries/china/xi/chapter-13f.md

 Accomplishing the reunification of the motherland is one of the three major historical tasks of the CPC and is where the fundamental interests of the Chinese nation lie.

-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping, based on the long-term development of the cause of the party and the country, has systematically summed up the successful experience of the practice of "one country, two systems", profoundly expounded the basic position and major principles of adhering to the principle of "one country, two systems" and
+Since the 18th National Congress of the CCP, Comrade Xi Jinping, based on the long-term development of the cause of the party and the country, has systematically summed up the successful experience of the practice of "one country, two systems", profoundly expounded the basic position and major principles of adhering to the principle of "one country, two systems" and